After a long, strange trip, festivals are back—and New Jersey is ready to rock!

 When & Where: August 19–21; Asbury Lanes and the Asbury Hotel, Asbury Park

-The Scoop: Hosted by local record label Hi-Tide Recordings, this three-day extravaganza—returning after a two-year hiatus—features performances on Friday and Saturday, pool parties on Saturday and Sunday, rooftop happy hours, record hops, a vendor market, half-priced bowling at Asbury Lanes and more.
+The Scoop: Hosted by local record label Hi-Tide Recordings, this three-day extravaganza—returning after a two-year hiatus—features musical performances on Friday and Saturday, pool parties on Saturday and Sunday, rooftop happy hours, record hops, a vendor market, half-priced bowling at Asbury Lanes and more.

 Who’s Playing: Los Straitjackets and Southern Culture on the Skids are headlining.
 Televisionaries, Black Flamingos, and Charlie Halloran & the Tropicales are also performing.